xiongyf-kuma/Homepage/index.md

 ### Particle annihilation: Probability theory and combinatorics

 Intuitively, the contribution of particles carrying opposite sign can be canceled out.
 This observation is pivital in suppressing the stochastic variances in long-time simulations.
-Such is closely related to the density estimation in statistical learning, which intends to postulate the underlying continuous density from the discrete point distribution.
+Such problem is closely related to the density estimation in statistical learning, which intends to postulate the underlying continuous density from the discrete point distribution.

 ![wf_continuous](./assets/img/wignerfunction.pdf)